Gwen-Bradbury/MS3/README.md

 - _Error Messages_ - Implement flask 404 and 500 error messages that are more user friendly for defensive design.

 - _Add Dropdown_ - Add a dropdown for the miles/km in add/edit walks instead of having to type it.

-- _Add Some Walks to see them Here!_ - Else statement on the mywalks.html that shows when users haven't added any walks.

 - _Modal_ - Put the 'Add Park' form inside a modal.